sudiptog81/efficient-llms/src/data/papers/downscaling-laws-for-llms-icml-2025.md

 to derive a **downscaling condition** (Proposition 4.1):

-> There exists a range of ensemble sizes \(n\) such that a set of pruned, smaller models, when ensembled, can achieve **lower expected loss than the original large model at comparable compute**.
+> There exists a range of ensemble sizes $n$ such that a set of pruned, smaller models, when ensembled, can achieve **lower expected loss than the original large model at comparable compute**.

 Using example parameters for LLaMA-3-8B, they argue: